cisco/mindmeld/docs/source/quickstart.rst

   By convention, intent names should always be verbs which describe what the user is trying accomplish.

-In this basic example, only the ``get_store_hours`` intent requires entity classification.
+In this basic example, only the ``get_store_hours`` intent requires entity recognition.
 This intent supports the two defined entity types listed below.

    - ``store_name`` The name of a specific retail store location.
    - ``date`` The calendar date or day of the week.